 In the following verses (and the rest of Acts for that matter) in which Paul pleads his case, he never once proclaims, declares, asserts or even insinuates that the Law of Moses has been abolished and no longer needs to be kept.
 Paul is being accused of a crime, breaking and blaspheming the Law of Moses, which could eventually lead to his death.
-But never once does he declare for his own defense that the Law doesn’t apply to him anymore or that it’s a ‘fulfilled’ Law and no body needs to keep it anymore.
+Never once though, does he declare for his own defense that the Law doesn’t apply to him or that it’s a ‘fulfilled’ Law and no body needs to keep it anymore.
 Never once!

 What does the text say?